rapid7/akheron-proxy/DOCUMENTATION.md

-# Documentation for uart-proxy
+# Documentation for Akheron Proxy

 ## Introduction

-The `uart-proxy` tool is written in python and designed to help lend visibility to UART inter-chip communications and aid in understanding/reversing/manipulating those comms to discern device functionality (both intended and unintended).
+The `akheron` tool is written in python and designed to help lend visibility to UART inter-chip communications and aid in understanding/reversing/manipulating those comms to discern device functionality (both intended and unintended).
 It does this by supporting several modes of operation:

 * forwarding/bridging traffic
   * passes/proxies traffic through from one device to the other (and vice-versa) while providing visibility of that data to the user